Dr. Mary Choy & Dr. Michele B. Kaufman (L-R)

 Two Board-Certified Clinical Pharmacists and Academicians Team Up to Release Award-Winning Debut Title that Teaches Young People More About Becoming #HealthcareHeroes

 Their book, “Healthcare Heroes,” is your blueprint to a healthcare career.

 Mary Choy, PharmD, BCGP, FASHP

 Dr. Mary Choy is an award-winning author, speaker, and board-certified pharmacist.
 She earned her Doctor of Pharmacy degree from St. John’s University and is board-certified in geriatric pharmacotherapy.
 She completed a pharmacy practice residency with an emphasis on teaching at the Veterans Affairs New York Harbor Healthcare System.

 Mary has held multiple roles in the field of pharmacy, including academia, hospital, community, and industry.
 For over 15 years, Mary has trained countless healthcare professionals as a professor and clinical pharmacist and shared her personal strategies for success at different venues throughout the United States.
 She is the Director of Pharmacy Practice for the New York State Council of Health-System Pharmacists and is on the medical review board for Verywell Health.
-She was the President of the New York City Society of Health-System Pharmacists (NYCSHP).
-She has authored numerous publications and has presented at national conferences.
-Her award-winning book, Healthcare Heroes: The Medical Careers Guide, has been called “a young adult’s personal career fair.”
+She was the President of the New York City Society of Health-System Pharmacists (NYCSHP) in 2013.
+She is widely published and speaks at numerous healthcare forums and conferences.
+Her award-winning book, Healthcare Heroes: The Medical Careers Guide, is referred to as “a young adult’s personal career fair.”